 A Charter Holder meets the Board's academic performance expectations if all schools operated by the Charter Holder receive an Overall Rating of "Meets Standard" or "Exceeds Standard" in the two most recent fiscal years that State assessment data is available.
 The Board has approved renewal application criteria that reduce the Charter Holder's submission requirements for completing the renewal application when the Charter Holder meets the Board's academic performance expectations or when all the schools operated by the Charter Holder have an overall rating of "Meets Standard" or "Exceeds Standard" in the most recent fiscal year that State assessment data is available.
 (See the current renewal application instructions posted on the Board's website for details.)
-The Board has also approved interval review and amendment processes that reduce the Charter Holder's submission requirements when the Charter Holder meets the Board's academic performance expectations.
+The Board has also approved interval review and amendment processes that reduce the Charter Holder's submission requirements or when all the schools operated by the Board's academic performance expectations or when the Charter Holder meets the Board's website for details.)
+The Board has also approved interval review and amendment processes that reduce the Charter Holder's submission requirements when the Charter Holder meets the Board's academic performance expectations or when all the schools operated by the Charter Holder have an overall rating of "Meets Standard" or "Exceeds Standard" in the most recent fiscal year that State assessment data is available.
 (See specific amendment requests posted on the Board's website for details.)